 Downy mildew disease can affect non-resistant varieties of Impatiens walleriana.
 Leaves turn yellow and a fine white growth may be visible on the underside before the leaves fall and rot.
 Affected plants drop most of their leaves and flowers and should be dug up and disposed of as there’s no treatment for this disease.

-Advice on growing impatiens
+Advice on growing busy lizzies

-- Before you buy, work out whether you want to grow busy Lizzies, Impatiens walleriana, or the larger Impatiens hawkeri
+- Before you buy, work out whether you want to grow busy lizzies, Impatiens walleriana, or the larger Impatiens hawkeri

 - You can save money by buying impatiens plug plants in early spring, which you grow on yourself, or opt for the convenience of ready-to-plant potted plants from late spring